EG-tech/EG-tech.github.io/_pages/cv.md

 Work experience
 ======
+* August 2017 - present: **Freelance Workshop Leader**, *Metropolitan New York Library Council*
+  * Duties include:
+    * Designing and leading occasional workshops for library and information professionals on topics of digital literacy and audiovisual archiving, including magnetic media digitization and using GitHub.

 * November 2015 - June 2018: **Moving Image Archiving and Preservation Technician**, *New York University*
   * Duties included:
     * Coordinated use of department's archival labs and equipment